Local Health Department of the Year Award

 Local health departments are the local stewards of public health--known for helping to ensure the safety of the water we drink, the food we eat, and the air we breathe.
 This award recognizes and honors outstanding accomplishment of Local Health Departments across the country for their innovation, creativity, and impact on communities.
 More »

-NACCHO received an overwhelming number of applications and after review selected a winner in each of the three size categories (small, medium, large).
-Each of the three finalists in the small, medium, and large category showed creativity, innovation, sufficient evidence of outcomes and impact on the community, and collaboration with partners, community and key stakeholders.
+Each year, NACCHO receives an overwhelming number of applications and after review, selects a winner in each of the three size categories (small, medium, large).
+Each of the three finalists in the small, medium, and large category shows creativity, innovation, sufficient evidence of outcomes and impact on the community, and collaboration with partners, community and key stakeholders.

 The 2014 winners:

 Small: Macon County Public Health Department, Franklin, North Carolina

 Medium: Whatcom County Health Department, Bellingham, Washington

 Large: Chicago Department of Public Health, Chicago, Illinois

 Small: Crook County Public Health Department, Prineville Oregon